BoLeiChen/SHOTS/README.md

 <img src="https://github.com/BoLeiChen/VM-SHOTS/assets/60416370/af7c2157-6f41-4fbf-a1da-b0b06eb0fec0" width="80%" ></img>

+We deploy VM-SHOTS to the Husky-UR5 robotics platform to conduct experiments in a 8 × 15 × 6 ($m^3$) sized real indoor scenario.
+We employ the Nvidia Jetson AGX Xavier as the robot’s onboard computer to organize the onboard sensors, run the Husky and UR5 controllers, and execute the associated motion planning algorithms.
+The CLIP-based image inference and VM-SHOTS are executed on a workstation with an Intel i9-11900K CPU at 3.50 GHz with 16 cores and an NVIDIA 3090 Graphics Card.
+Similar to the task setup in the simulation, the robot is required to search for a humanoid robot and a fire extinguisher in an indoor scene with a size of almost.
+The right side shows the depth image captured by the camera and the CLIP-based object belief map inference for humanoid robot localization.

 ## 5. License
-This repository is released under the MIT license.
+This repository is released under the () license.
 See [LICENSE](https://github.com/BoLeiChen/VM-SHOTS/blob/main/LICENSE) for additional details.

 ## 6. Acknowledgement